Little Mix perform new single Bounce Back on BBC's The One Show as music videos revealed

 Fans packed out the BBC studio to catch the girls in action, with many recording the intricately-choreographed routine from the audience.

-Their performance outfits caused a conversation on social media; while some branded them inappropriate for the show, others were full of praise for the Brit Award-winning group, who will embark on a huge UK tour this autumn.
+Their performance outfits caused a stir on social media, while some branded them inappropriate for the show, others were full of praise for the Brit Award-winning group, who will embark on a huge UK tour this autumn.

-Little Mix recently performed at BBC Radio 1’s Big Weekend in Middlesbrough, fresh off the success of their fifth album LM5, which featured singles Woman Like Me, Think About Us and Strip.
+Little Mix recently performed at BBC Radio 1’s Big Weekend in Middlesbrough, fresh from the success of their fifth album LM5, which featured singles Woman Like Me, Think About Us and Strip.

 After days of teaser clips on social media, two videos for Bounce Back, which samples Soul II Soul’s Back To Life, were also released on Friday.